 Safety During Arrival and Departure

 Although I care for your child when you are away, you are the most important person in your child’s life.
 Continuing to act as your child’s primary caregiver during arrival and departure eases the transition and reinforces your connection with your child.

 - Parents are responsible for their children during arrival and departure, and any other time they are on the center premises.
 Please keep your child in sight to ensure your child's safety and that his/her interaction with other children, toys, and equipment is safe and appropriate.

 - For the safety of everyone, do not leave your vehicle’s engine running while you are inside the center, and be sure to keep your keys with you.

 - Under no circumstances may a child be left unattended on the premises; this includes a child on foot, in a stroller or wagon, in a car or other vehicle, or in any other situation.

 - Please use the center entrance located on the back porch during arrival and departure.
-This entrance opens directly into the play room where your child’s cubby is located, is close to the play yard in case we are outside in the afternoon, and is more secure since it's hidden from the street.
+This entrance opens directly into the classroom where your child’s cubby is located, is close to the outdoor classroom in case we are outside in the afternoon.
+In addition, this entrance is more secure since it's hidden from the street.